Lenovo Vibe Z

 The Lenovo Vibe Z is an Android smartphone with a 5.5-inch screen released in late 2013.

 Design and performance

 Software

 The Vibe Z originally ran Android 4.2.2 "Jelly Bean".
 It now comes with Android 4.3 and Lenovo has announced an upgrade to 4.4 Lenovo customized the dialer in order to facilitate one handed dialling.
 Lenovo has also included numerous proprietary apps.
 SECUREit includes antivirus, child safety, privacy and anti-theft functionality.
 SYNCit backs up and restores contacts, messages, and call logs.
 SHAREit facilitates file sharing, including via direct connections using Bluetooth and ad-hoc wi-fi.
 Power Manager extends battery life and protects the battery from premature failure.
-UC Browser, Navigate 6, Skype, Twitter, Facebook, Accuweather, CamScanner, CamCard, Kingsoft Office, and a some games like Asphalt 7 and Real Football 14 come pre-installed.
+UC Browser, Navigate 6, Skype, Twitter, Facebook, Accuweather, CamScanner, CamCard, Kingsoft Office, and some games like Asphalt 7 and Real Football 14 come pre-installed.

 Hardware

 The Vibe Z is powered by a 2.2 gigahertz Qualcomm Snapdragon 800 processor, the same processor used in the Samsung Galaxy Note 3 and the Sony Xperia Z1, and comes with 2 gigabytes of RAM.
 It has a 5.5-inch IPS display with 1080p resolution.

 The Vibe Z uses a relatively large 1/3.06-inch backlit 13-megapixel camera sensor paired with a f/1.8 lens and a dual-LED flash in order to achieve good low-light performance and the ability to take ten pictures per second.
 Lenovo says that a proprietary low-light algorithm further enhances performance.
 The 5-megapixel front-facing camera has a wide-angle lens with an 84-degree field of view.

 Lenovo offers a WCDMA + GSM model for China Unicom subscribers, a CDMA2000 + GSM model is available for use on China Telecom, and a LTE + GSM model for the international market.

 The case is plastic but has metallic finish.
 It has an anti-fingerprint finish, like that on the Lenovo Vibe X, on its back.
 The backplate is sealed and cannot be removed to access the battery.
 The cover includes a touchpad that allows users to accept and reject calls without opening it.
 The power button is located on top of the shell.
 The volume rocker is on the left side, while the right side only has a retractable tray for SIM cards.
 The bottom of the Vibe Z has a standard headset port and a Micro USB port.
 Lenovo is selling flip covers in multiple colors for the Vibe Z.

 Lenovo says its battery offers up to 278 hours of standby time.